w00dbury/Azure-B2C-Wordpress-Plugin/README.md

-## active-directory-b2c-wordpress-plugin-openidconnect
+## Azure-B2C-Wordpress-Plugin
 This repo contains the code for a WordPress plugin that allows users to authenticate with Azure AD B2C using OpenID Connect.
 Admins have the ability to configure several B2C policies: general sign-in/sign-up without multifactor authetication, admin sign-in/sign-up with multifactor authentication (optional), and profile editing.

-A live version of a WordPress site with this plugin installed is available here: https://olenasblog.azurewebsites.net/
+This is based on the [plugin](https://github.com/AzureAD/active-directory-b2c-wordpress-plugin-openidconnect) from Microsoft.
+That project seems to have gone stale so several improvements have been merged into this repository.

 ## Pre-requisites
 + Install WordPress ([download link](https://codex.wordpress.org/Installing_WordPress))